Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Experimental Setup

-As for the evaluation metrics, we use the official metrics of DCASE Challenge 2022, i.e. the polyphonic sound event detection scores (PSDS) \cite{MetricPSDS}.
+The evaluation on the DESED dataset is accomplished by the official metrics of DCASE Challenge 2022, i.e. the polyphonic sound event detection scores (PSDS) \cite{MetricPSDS}.
 This metric measures the intersection between truth events and detected events.
 Two different sets of PSDS parameters are used, denoted as $\text{PSDS}_1$ and $\text{PSDS}_2$, to emphasize the low reaction time (accurate localization of sound event) and the low confusion rate between classes, respectively.
-For both the two metrics, the larger the better.
+For both metrics, the higher the better. \addnote[AudioSetStrong2]{1}{ The evaluation methods used in the original work of strongly-labeled AudioSet \cite{audioset_strong} have a coarse temporal resolution of 960 ms. We think they are not fine-grained enough to represent the detection accuracy, considering that the length of sound events could be as small as tens of milliseconds.
+In our experiments, the two PSDSs used for the DESED task are used for the strongly-labeled AudioSet as well.
+The vanilla PSDS \cite{MetricPSDS} includes an optional penalty term by the performance variance across all classes.
+Such penalty term evaluates the stability of performance across classes.
+However, the number of classes of strongly-labeled AudioSet is very high (407) and the classes are heavily unbalanced, such that all the test models in our experiments have a high performance variance across classes.
+With the penalty term, $\text{PSDS}$ scores could be reduced to 0 for many models, which cannot conduct fair comparison.
+Therefore, we will report the scores without applying the penalty term as well. }